shashanksinha89/nginx-java-microservice/README.md

 * For health check validation, port `8080` is being used from inside of the container.

-### Endpoints
+#### Endpoints

-Once deployed below endpoints are base endpoints that works as expected.
+Once the stack is deployed below endpoints are base endpoints that works as expected.

 ```
 curl -I localhost:8000/airports